 This fund receives revenue from the repayments of small business loans.
 This fund also receives revenue from interest earned on the cash balance at the trustee bank.
-In 2021and 2022, revenue will be received from the new Revolving Loan Fund (RLF II) reimbursements as grant funds are administered and spent.
+In 2021 and 2022, revenue will be received from the new Revolving Loan Fund (RLF II) reimbursements as grant funds are administered and spent.

 In 2020, the City was awarded a \$6.9 million Revolving Loan Fund (RLF II) grant as part of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
-This grant will run through July 2022.
+This grant will run through July

-Expenditures are for legal services and administrative & program fees.
+Explanation of Expenditures and Significant Changes/Variances: Expenditures are for legal services and administrative & program fees.